-We had to wait a long time, but finally the asparagus season has begun.
+Thhis year the asparagus season starts early.
 Now the restaurants in Berlin and the surrounding area conjure up all kinds of fine dishes from the popular "Spargel" vegetable.
 From the classic "asparagus with ham and potatoes" to asparagus as soup, casserole, salad and completely new creations, the delicious range extends.
 As asparagus grows well on the lean soil of the Mark Brandenburg, the area south of Berlin is the perfect asparagus country with Beelitz as its secret capital.

-For the asparagus season we have compiled our 11 tips for a few selected restaurants in Berlin and the surrounding area.
+For the asparagus season in spring we have compiled our 11 tips for a few selected restaurants in Berlin and the surrounding area.

 Tip 1: Alter Krug Dahlem